5 ways to manage your weight during pregnancy

 Not only does exercise provide health benefits for you and your baby, but it may also benefit your mental health.

-A 2014 research study determined that exercise during pregnancy is able to increase self confidence, increase the quality of life and make a positive impact on mind and body.
+A 2014 research study determined that exercise during pregnancy is able to increase self-confidence, improve the quality of life, and have a positive impact on the mind and body.

 Exercise is not always safe during pregnancy.
 It is important to clear any activity first with your healthcare provider to make sure it is safe for you and your baby-to-be.